- Births, deaths, marriages and civil partnerships service

 Additional Restrictions Grant

-Additional Restrictions Grant (ARG) funding has been introduced to help businesses that are not eligible for any of the other support grants as well as those operating in sectors particularly vulnerable within the London Borough of Bexley.
+The Bexley Additional Restrictions Grant (ARG) scheme is now closed to new applications.
+ARG funding was introduced to help businesses that are not eligible for any of the other support grants as well as those operating in sectors particularly vulnerable within the London Borough of Bexley.

 Other support for businesses

-We are working with an experienced private sector retail expert to assist town centre businesses to trade safely (where allowed under government guidance) and remain viable despite the Covid19 restrictions.
-We are appealing for high street businesses in Bexley to have their say.
-Complete the Covid19 Business Survey.
+Throughout the Stages emerging from lock down we have been working with an experienced private sector retail expert to assist town centre businesses to re-open trade safely and remain viable despite COVID-19.

 Bexley Local Restrictions Grants Privacy Notice